kirillsimin/magichue/README.md

 # Magic Hue lightbulb CLI utility

+This repository includes two scripts:

+The `setup.py` script allows the user to connect the "MagicHue" lightbulb to their Wi-Fi.
-This script provides an easy way to control RGB "MagicHue" lightbulbs.
+The `magichue.py` script provides an easy API for the "MagicHue" lightbulbs.

+## Instalation

+1. Plug in your MagicHue lightbulb and turn it on.
+It will start flashing different colors.
+2. Connect to its wifi (something like LEDnetE1234B)
+3. Run the `setup.py` script, providing your SSID and your WiFi password:
+`python3 setup.py -ssid MyWifiEndpoint -pswd MyAwesomePassword`

+*Note: Currently the script is automated for WPA2PSK / AES only.
+Modify it if your WiFi uses a different mode and encryption.*

 ## Usage
-The script accepts the following arguments:
+Once your lightbulb is on your network, you can use the `magichue.py` script with the following arguments:
 ```
   -h, --help  show help message and exit
   -ip         provide the IP for the lightbulb; i.e. -ip 192.168.2.2